 Basic fees alone can amount to $15,000 or more annually, with yearly totals for ChannelAdvisor e-commerce often approaching $40,000.
 There's also the issue of channel integrations and setups, which can add $1000+ apiece to your tab, whether done individually or as parts of a bundle.

 Since ChannelAdvisor requires the standard 1-year contract, you might spend too much up front - in addition to the percentage commission on revenue - for something that doesn't give you everything you need.
-In contrast, Jazva provides more economical pricing with greater overall bang for your buck.
+In contrast, some competitors like Jazva provide more economical pricing with greater overall bang for your buck.

-Instead of spending an arm and a leg just to get started with your listings, you get a highly integrated and automated e-commerce solution.
-Jazva includes comprehensive features for inventory, warehouse, shipping, financials and much more.
+Instead of spending an arm and a leg just to get started with your listings, you get a highly integrated and automated e-commerce software solution.
+Jazva includes comprehensive features for inventory, warehouse, shipping, financials and much more, which make it a great ChannelAdvisor alternative.

 Any good alternative to ChannelAdvisor must be a more streamlined and sustainable platform for online retail management, capable of scaling to more orders, sales and channels.
 ChannelAdvisor is not ideal here, for several reasons: